YaoGroup/DIFFICE_jax/model/README.md

 has three outputs, representing two velocity components and thickness.
 The other network has either one output for isotropic viscosity, or two outputs for two anisotropic viscosity components.
 In comparison, **XPINNs** generate two networks for each of the sub-region.
-Each network are fully-connected multiple-layer preceptrons (MLP) using tanh activation function as default.
+Each network are fully-connected multiple-layer preceptrons (MLP) using `tanh` as default activation function.

 ### `loss.py`